giannisgkountras/Snake-Game/README.md

 # Snake Game
 A snake game I created using java.
 I also created the game's soundtrack and sound effects.
 In oder to play the game:

-  1) Clone this project into a local folder
+    1)Clone this project into a local folder

-  2) Run SnakeGame.jar
+    2)Run SnakeGame.jar

 This is how the game looks like: